davegomez/dmx/README.md

-# Dommer
+# DOMinus

-DOM Manipulation Tool
+The DOM Master